Shinobu Orikuchi: Biography

 Orikuchi was born in the former Nishinari, Ōsaka (now part of Naniwa-ku, Osaka).
 After graduating with a degree in Japanese literature from Kokugakuin University in 1910, he started to teach Japanese and Chinese classics at junior high schools.
 In 1919, he was employed as a part-time instructor in Kokugakuin University.
 In 1922, he was promoted to professor.
 In 1924, he was hired as a professor at Keio University as well; afterward, he taught at two different universities until he died.
 As a poet, he and Kitahara Hakushu established a tanka magazine called Nikkō ("Sunshine") in 1924.
 In 1925, he published Between the Sea and the Mountains (海山の間, Umi Yama no Aida), his first tanka book, which is highly esteemed.

 In 1934, he received a doctorate for his study on the Man'yōshū.
 He also established the Japan Folklorists Society (日本民俗協会).
 As a folklorist, Yanagita was known for rejecting every sexual subject; Orikuchi, in contrast, was very open-minded to these matters.
 He became a model for the protagonist in Mishima's short story Mikumano Mōde (三熊野詣), while his novel Shisha no Sho was the basis for a film by Kihachiro Kawamoto.

 Personal life

 Orikuchi was a homosexual (nanshokuka).
 Harumi Orikuchi (折口春洋), scholar of Japanese literature and poet, was his de facto partner.
-Harumi died in Battle of Iwo Jima.
+Harumi died in the Battle of Iwo Jima.